Bassrex100/Personal-Vehicles.lua/README.md

 &nbsp;&nbsp;• _Teleport Into Current Personal Vehicle._
 &nbsp;&nbsp;• _Spawn Aircraft Near You On The Street._
 &nbsp;&nbsp;• _Hide Vehicle Brand Names For Better Readability._
-&nbsp;&nbsp;• _See & Request All Owned Vehicles Including Aircraft & Special / Service Vehicles._
+&nbsp;&nbsp;• _Request All Owned Vehicles Including Aircraft, Special & Service Vehicles._

 ## Used [Trusted Modes](https://gta.2take1.menu/dev/scripts/#trusted-mode)
 &nbsp;&nbsp;• **Globals / Locals:** _Required To Request, Return & Claim Vehicles._
 &nbsp;&nbsp;• **Natives:** _Used By 1 Feature But Not Required To Use The Script._

 ## Known Issues:
-&nbsp;&nbsp;• Aircraft (If "Deliver Aircraft To Street" Is Enabled) & Special Vehicles Will Not Spawn In Some Locations. (e.g. Interiors, LSIA, Fort Zancudo)
+&nbsp;&nbsp;• Aircraft, Special & Service Vehicles Will Not Spawn When In Interiors.

 ## How To Install & Use
 Go To The [Releases Page](https://github.com/Bassrex100/Personal-Vehicles.lua/releases) & Find Your Desired Version Then Download The "Personal Vehicles.lua" File.